ligato/site/content/cnf/cnf-def.md

 Network functions (NF) are physical devices that process packets supporting a network and/or application service.
 Performance, features, scale and operational control are paramount.
 Routers, campus switches and firewalls are NF examples.
 A topology composd of similar or dissimilar interconnected NFs, form a network.
 Interconnected networks are assembled into larger networks supporting a broad range of applications, services, customers, and connectivity.
 This network model applies in all cases, from the Internet all the way down to residential wifi networks, where physical network infrastructure is used.

 A virtual machine (VM) abstracts a physical server machine and runs a complete instance of the application code, a guest OS/kernel, a hypervisor to coordinate VM resource management, all operating on commodity-off-the-shelf (COTS) hardware.
 A host OS/kernel is also present.
 The advantages of VMs include: cost savings due to NF hardware decoupling; automated configuration and operations using mature VM management tools; multi-tenancy; security and isolation.
-The disadvantages is the overhead of virtualizing all software and hardware components that normally run physical servers.
-By their very nature, VMs operate in public or private clouds largely comprised of data center server farms.
+The disadvantage is the overhead of virtualizing all software and hardware components that normally run physical servers.
+VMs operate in public or private clouds largely comprised of data center server farms.

 Applications that run on dedicated, single tenant physical servers are referred to as bare-metal.
 The advantages of bare-metal are single tenancy, security, isolation, and predictable performance.
 The disadvantages are slower deployment operations, kernel network bottlenecks, and additional hardware costs.

 A virtualized network function (VNF) is an NF designed to run in a virtualized environment.
 By convention, VNFs run in VMs and accrue all aforementioned VM advantages and disadvantages.
 VNFs can be networked together into a virtual overlay running on top of a physical underlay network.
-Excluding performance and scale, VNFs mirror just about all of the functions and features found in dedicated hardware NFs, modulo the requisite adaptations for running in cloud environments.
+Excluding performance and scale, VNFs mirror just about all of the functions and features found in dedicated hardware NFs, modulo the requisite adaptations for operating in cloud environments.

 Additional VNF advantages include:

 - VNFs can be easily staged to handle increased traffic workloads driven by customer growth and/or new services.
 - Service Chaining.
 A choreographed formation of VNFs can be assembled into a uniform customer application or service.
 - Performance and Scale numbers are well understood.
 There should be no surprises with proper capacity planning, a statement applicable to any network environment.
+- Network architecture and operations affinity with existing physical networks.

 VNF challenges include :

 - Performance impact due to VM resource overhead including the host OS/kernel and hypervisor.
-This includes boot times under normal maintenance and failure restart scenarios.
+Long boot times under normal maintenance and failure restart scenarios can affect availability
 - VNF scale out requires investment in more servers and network gear including routers, switches and load balancers.
 - Potential for VM resources to sit idle.
 VNFs can only be deployed in coarse VM increments.
-This makes it challenging to optimize VNF resource allocations sufficient to meet traffic workload demands.
+Optimizing VNF resource allocations sufficient to meet traffic workload demands will not be precise.
 Over-provisioning is needed and by definition, resources will sit idle.
-This is a classic traffic engineering problem with the exception here being those idle VM resources could be assigned to application processing.
+This is a classic traffic engineering problem with the exception here being those idle VM resources could be assigned to applications.
-- Implemented as indivisible code monoliths meaning all development, testing, feature development, maintenance, deployment and troubleshooting must consider the VNF as a single atomic unit.
+- Implemented as indivisible code monoliths meaning all development, testing, maintenance, deployment and troubleshooting must consider the VNF as a single atomic unit.

 VNFs are the current defacto standard for standing up network functions in cloud environments.